CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

          nvcr.io/nim/nvidia/riva-asr:1.3.0
       ```

-      > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on your network speed.
+     > **Note**: Setting up the NVIDIA Riva model within the Docker Desktop environment can be a time-consuming process.
+Depending on factors such as network speed and system performance, the setup procedure may take as long as one hour to complete.
+Please be patient and allow sufficient time for the installation and configuration to finish.
+Minimize the tab and proceed with the next challenge while monitoring the configuration every 20 minutes.

    - Once the NVIDIA Riva ASR deployment has succeeded, Open a new terminal Connect to the VM, and run the following command to check if the service is ready to handle inference requests.